johan/world.geo.json/README.md

 To mock something fast and loose with geo-json data for the world, this is your fix.
-Your legal coverage for this data: maybe dubious?
+Exact legal status of this dataset: dubious?

 You should probably check out [world-atlas](https://github.com/mbostock/world-atlas) or [us-atlas](https://github.com/mbostock/us-atlas) instead, if that is an issue.